On this page

 4. Cambria

-See it in action: Restaurant manager resume
+See it in action in this restaurant manager resume template.

 5. Aptos